nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GETTING_STARTED_MAC.md

     <img src="./images/github-token-access-settings.gif" alt="Access Github settings" width="600px" />

-1. In the menu options on the left, scroll to the last items labeled **Developer Settings**.
+1. In the menu options on the left, scroll to, and click, the last item labeled **Developer Settings**.
+Then click on **Personal access tokens**.

     <img src="./images/github-token-developer-settings.gif" alt="Access Github settings" width="300px" />